 \subsection{Width of the LRO Phase and Correlation Length}

-Having calculated the avalanche size distributions, we define the correlation length, $\xi$, following the convention in percolation theory \cite{christensen2002percolation}.
-Specifically, we calculate the average distance between two sites within the same avalanche, excluding system-wide avalanches) and then average this quantity over the entire avalanche ensemble.
-The detailed formula for computing $\xi$ can be found in Sec.~\ref{sec:numerical_details}.
+Having computed the avalanche size distributions, we next define the correlation length, $\xi$, following the convention in percolation theory \cite{christensen2002percolation}.
+Specifically, we calculate the average distance between two units belonging to the same avalanche (excluding system-wide avalanches) and then average this quantity over the entire avalanche ensemble.
+The detailed formula for computing $\xi$ is provided in Sec.~\ref{sec:numerical_details}.
 This definition characterizes the typical spatial extent of an avalanche, which is inherently bounded by the system size $L$.

 Fig.~\ref{fig:phase_diagram} shows $\xi$ as a function of $\tau_D$.
 Within the range $25 \leq \tau_D \leq 82$, $\xi(\tau_D) \gg 1$ (in units of lattice spacing), indicating correlations that extend well beyond nearest neighbors.
 In this regime, avalanches span a broad range of sizes, including events that approach the full lattice size, consistent with the emergence of long-range order (LRO).
 Moreover, $\xi$ increases systematically with $L$ in this phase, as larger lattices allow larger avalanches and therefore longer correlation lengths.
 This scaling behavior reflects the scale-free nature of the avalanche distributions: as $L$ increases, the upper cutoff of the power law extends, and in the thermodynamic limit ($L \to \infty$), $\xi$ is expected to diverge.
 This divergence signifies that the LRO phase is a genuine extended phase—robust across a wide parameter range—rather than a fine-tuned critical point.